Welcome to Solomon!

 6. Encourage them to pray about it.

-• When offering an opportunity to invest in Kingdom work, you don’t want them giving because they feel obligated or emotionally tugged.
-You don’t even want them to stroke a check just because they can and it’s a number they feel good about.
+• When offering an opportunity to invest in Kingdom work, you don’t want them to give because they feel obligated or emotionally tugged.
+You don’t even want them to stroke a check just because they can, and it’s a number they feel good about.
 You want them to give because they’ve spoken to Christ and heard His direction for the money He’s entrusted to their care.
 Our job is to encourage our donors to have these conversations with the Lord and disciple them toward joyful generosity.

-• Here's what this might look like: Give total dollar amount you need to raise this year ($100k).
+• Here's what this might look like: Give the total dollar amount you need to raise this year ($100k).
 Tell how much you've raised so far ($30k).
 Show how much you have left to raise ($70K) Ask how much of that chunk they want to bite off.
 Encourage them to take time over the next 24 hours to prayerfully take that decision before the Lord (their Chief Executive Officer and Chief Financial Officer); asking Him to lead them in joyful generosity.
 Tell them you'll pray over them during this time.
 Make a plan to talk again in 24 hours.

 7. After the gift: Thank, Share, Connect, Offer.